Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nghĩ lớn hơn cho phở Việt- Ảnh 1.

-Illustration: NAM TRAN
+Illustration photo: NAM TRAN

-Which pho is the "real" pho?
+Which pho is the "authentic" pho?

-Which pho is better?
+Which type of pho is better?

 Nghĩ lớn hơn cho phở Việt- Ảnh 5.

-When will pho become a world heritage?
+When will pho become a World Heritage site?

 Nghĩ lớn hơn cho phở Việt- Ảnh 8.

-Vietnam Pho Festival Banner
+Banner Vietnam Pho Festival

 Người Việt tự hào về phở Vietnamese people are proud of pho.